 Economic and Social Impacts

-- Economic Contributions: Beyond their labor, undocumented immigrants contribute to the economy through consumption, entrepreneurship, and tax payments.
-Many pay sales taxes on everyday purchases, and a significant number also contribute to income and payroll taxes using Individual Taxpayer Identification Numbers (ITINs), despite lacking legal work authorization.
-Their spending supports local businesses and helps sustain jobs in retail, housing, and transportation sectors.
-Recognizing these contributions is essential for a comprehensive understanding of their role in the U.S. economy and for informing immigration reform debates.
+- Economic Contributions: Beyond their labor, undocumented immigrants significantly contribute to the U.S. economy through consumption, entrepreneurship, and tax payments.
+Many pay sales taxes on everyday purchases, and a substantial number contribute to income and payroll taxes using ITINs despite lacking formal work authorization.
+Their spending supports local businesses and helps sustain jobs in retail, housing, transportation, and other sectors.
+Additionally, undocumented entrepreneurs create small businesses that generate employment opportunities and stimulate economic vitality in their communities.
+Recognizing these multifaceted economic contributions is crucial for a comprehensive understanding of their role in the national economy and for informing ongoing immigration reform debates.

 Legal Consequences of Illegal Border Crossings